Shiro Hashizume

+Biography

-Hashizume took up swimming at school.
+Born in Wakayama, Japan, Hashizume took up swimming at school.
 He continued swimming at Nihon University, which he entered in 1946 and graduated in 1951 with a law degree.
 Between 1952 and 1955 he worked for an insurance company, and then ran a swimming club in Yokohama.
 In 1987 he was awarded the Order of the Purple Ribbon "Shiju Hosho", and in 1992 inducted into the International Swimming Hall of Fame.

 Hashizume was married and has one daughter and one son.
 He was a member of the Board of Education in Yokohama City.
 Hashizume died from prostate cancer on March 9, 2023, at the age of 94.